 How does a payment gateway work?

-Here’s a walk-through to show the payment gateway's job within the payment flow.
+Here’s a walk-through to show the online payment gateway's job within the payment flow.

-- The customer initiates a payment: Frankie is buying some clothes online.
-She’s chosen her items and heads to the checkout.
+- The customer initiates a payment: Frankie is shopping online.
+She selects her items and proceeds to checkout.

-- Authorization request: The payment gateway sends an authorization request to the acquirer, initiating the payment flow toward Frankie's issuing bank.
+- Authorization request: The payment gateway forwards the encrypted payment details to the payment processor, which then sends an authorization request to Frankie’s issuing bank (her card provider).

 What is a merchant account, and do I need one?

 There is often confusion between a merchant account and a payment gateway, with some mistakenly using these terms interchangeably.
-However, it's crucial to note that online businesses require a merchant account and a payment gateway to process online credit and debit card transactions.
+However, it's crucial to note that online businesses require a merchant account and a payment gateway to accept payments through online credit and debit card transactions.

 What are the different types of payment gateways?